SkyCol/soybean_phenotyping_platform/README.md

 # soybean_phenotype_platform

 ## Paper List
-1. "Soybean pod and seed counting in both outdoor fields and indoor laboratories using unions of deep neural networks", 2024 ECCV workshop
+1. "Soybean pod and seed counting in both outdoor fields and indoor laboratories using unions of deep neural networks", 2024 ECCV workshop.
+   (The paper is also released on [arxiv](http://arxiv.org/abs/2502.15286))

 ## 1. Outdoor counting model